 If you've read Scott Reader's piece, you know that the first layer of color used on the cards was yellow, and on this Goode card, there is a yellow background to examine.
 We can see a very messy set of ink dots, with very little consistency, aimed at producing a solid yellow color.
 Although this attempt to produce a solid color doesn't have the same sort of dot separation as black dots, which you will see on later images.

-Reader also notes that black was the second color used in the print process--partially for the black border and then for adding any dark colors to the player image.
-Thus, on all T206 cards, you will fine various collections of black print dots throughout.
+Reader also notes that black was the second color used in the print process–partially for the black border and then for adding any dark colors to the player image.
+Thus, on all T206 cards, you will fine various collections of black print dots.

-Here's another example on the Goode card where we can see that the black dots help provide definition to what is the surrounding yellow of his bat and his uniform.
+Here’s another example on the Goode card where we can see that the black dots help provide a definition of the surrounding yellow of his bat and his uniform.
 Again, notice especially

 We can see more black printing dots used in providing more texture in the uniform.
 Note that an additional blue was added to provide more color to his uniform.

-By now we can see with the printing used on a T206 card, it's basically a symphony of different inks.
-Now let's look at a modern card and a counterfeit pre-war card.
+By now, we can see that the printing used on a T206 card is basically a symphony of different inks.
+Now let’s look at a modern card and a counterfeit pre-war card.

 That enough should alert us to the fact that this card is fake.
 But otherwise, there is also a much more uniform print on this card, informing us that this is indeed a modern era reprint.